- May 26

 - Adopting more stringent cleaning and sanitization standards.

 Virtual or telehealth services are becoming instrumental in addiction treatment.
-Thanks to the expansion of Medicare coverage for telehealth, rehab facilities can offer more services virtually.
 At Gateway, we have transitioned all outpatient services to virtual channels, allowing clients to receive crucial care without leaving their homes.

 Move Forward With Gateway Foundation